analikwukris2ofer/BetaHaul/README.md

 ## Tech Stack

-This project was built using React Js, Redux.
+This project was built using React Js, styled components and Redux.